-Bart’s new mailing address & how to write him using e-mail
+Bart’s new mailing address at Graham Correctional Center in Hillsboro, Illinois & how to write him using text messaging

+“Mail Call”.
 Without a doubt, prisoners receiving and returning mails or e-mails is their absolute favorite past time!
 Go ahead, make a new friend!
-Barton can most easily be reached by sending him an e-mail to: ABS.MTVIL@gmail.com
+Barton has the time, bandwidth and inclination to respond to EVERYONE AND ALL who take the time and have the courtesy to write him.

 REGULAR POST MAIL (Mail can also be sent via FedEx and UPS)